-Upcoming application deadline for Certificate in Early Childhood Policy priority fall admission: June 15
+Deadline for Certificate in Early Childhood Policy final fall admission: August 15

-Deadline for Certificate in Early Childhood Policy final fall admission: August 17 (note: this has been extended from August 1)
+Deadline for Certificate in Early Childhood Policy final spring admission: January 1

 The Certificate in Early Childhood Policy builds students' expertise in applying research-based knowledge to public policies affecting young children and the adults who care for them.